RyanFok8/Kibana-Test-for-RDFox/README.md

 - Press **Save and Return** on the upper right and the visualisation will be displayed on the dashboard

 #### Grouped bar charts
-Bar charts can be used to visualise and compare performance between different RDFox versions
+Bar charts can be used to visualise and compare performance between different RDFox versions, e.g., if we want to have a bar chart comparing facts_per_second for every test(LUBM-10, SUP-140...):
+- **Select type --> Lens** and drag the required fields into the display
+- Choose the appropriate **Visualisation type** and function (median, average...)
+- To turn from a bar chart to grouped bar chart, we add a field in the **Breakdown**, on the right hand side
+- Choose **Filters**, and filter out the 3 RDFox versions
+- We can compare different tests by clicking the **horizontal axis** and filter out different test names

+**Right next to visualisation type, there are settings to modify the bar chart, e.g., adding labels, scaling of x-axis and y-axis...

-### If you have a saved dashboard `.ndjson` and a different `.jsonl` file
+### If you have a saved dashboard `.ndjson`
 1. Open the sidebar, scroll to the bottom, and click **Management**
 2. In the **Kibana** section, choose **Saved objects**
 3. Import the dashboard you want